William Playfair: Bar Charts

-Playfair's Statistical Breviary, published in London in 1801, contains what is generally credited as the first pie chart.
+Pie Charts

+Playfair introduced the pie chart as a means to show proportion in The Statistical Breviary.
+At the time Playfair sought a means to represent the relative numbers of European, African, and Asian peoples within the Ottoman Empire.
+Playfair also used a pie chart in a graphic he provided for D. Donnant's Statistical Account of the United States of America to show the relative distribution of land among the states.

+Tables of National Statistics

+Playfair's 1801 The Statistical Breviary was likely the first nation-by-nation compilation of national statistics on area, population, and military capabilities.
+Its users included Thomas Jefferson, a proponent of a national system of statistics, and Alexander von Humboldt, often cited as a pioneer of modern geography.
+The Breviary anticipated modern publications such as the Statesman's Yearbook and the CIA's World FactBook.

+Other Works

-From 1809 until 1811, he published the massive "British Family Antiquity, Illustrative of the Origin and Progress of the Rank, honours and personal merit of the nobility of the United Kingdom.
-Accompanied with an Elegant Set of Chronological Charts."
-The work was 9 large volumes in 11 parts; Volume six contained a suite of 12 plates of which 10 are in two states, coloured and uncoloured, and 9 large folding tables, partly hand coloured.
+From 1809 until 1811, Playfair published the massive British Family Antiquity, Illustrative of the Origin and Progress of the Rank, Honours and Personal Merit of the Nobility of the United Kingdom.
+Accompanied with an Elegant Set of Chronological Charts.
+The work was nine large volumes in eleven parts; Volume Six contained a suite of twelve plates of which ten are in two states, coloured and uncoloured, and 9 large folding tables, partly hand coloured.
 This was an important work on genealogy published in a very limited edition.
 In it, Playfair sought to show the true character and heroism of the British nobility and that the Monarchy, particularly the British Monarchy, is the true defender of liberty.
 The volumes are separated into the peerage and baronetage of England, Scotland and Ireland.